 You’re only as good as the tools you have.

 It’s a phrase that’s relevant no matter what you do.
-It’s why thousands turn to Thinkific to help them create and manage their courses.
+It’s why thousands turn to Thinkific to help them create and sell online courses.

 Many people, however, misinterpret this phrase.
 They believe that good tools = expensive tools.
 They believe that in order for a tool to work for us, we need to pay the big bucks.